 Basically, it depends on the complexity.
 After about a week, the patient starts to feel better as far as comfort.
 In about 2 weeks, the patient will notice better vision taking effect upon removal of the lenses in the morning.

 Who can wear these lenses?

 Myopia, ” Nearsightedness” patients with low Astigmatic correction.

 My child is too young for contact lenses, should they wait to begin Ortho-K?

-It is all depends on how mature the kid is.
-However, I usually recommend parents to take the preventative actions by having them minimize the use of cell phones or tablets which can cause visual stress on excessive usage causing increase in Myopia.
+It all depends on how mature the kid is.
+However, I usually recommend parents to take preventative actions by having them minimize the use of cell phones or tablets which can cause visual stress on excessive usage causing increase in Myopia.

 Is Laser SX possible after Ortho-K?

 Yes, but I usually put the patient on corneal rehab by way of not wearing the lenses for at least one to two months, until I see the true shape of the cornea, and no more changes.